-- Successful innovations in the teaching domain, including the creation of significant and innovative teaching processes, materials, and forms of evaluation - Recognition of teaching through nomination for or receipt of awards/honours - Teaching evaluation scores above the acceptable standard for the department - Receipt of peer-reviewed grants for scholarship of teaching and learning - Development of significant new courses and/or reform of curricula - Significant contributions to the technological environment of teaching in a given area, for example, through the development of effective new technology or the use of new media to fullest advantage
+- Successful innovations in the teaching domain, including the creation of significant and innovative teaching processes, materials, and forms of evaluation - Recognition of teaching through nomination for or receipt of awards/honours - Teaching evaluation scores above the acceptable standard for the department - Receipt of peer-reviewed grants for scholarship of teaching and learning - Development of significant new courses and/or reform of curricula

-- Development of innovative and creative ways to promote students' involvement in the research process and provide opportunities for students to learn through discoverybased methods - Using one's expertise and experience to deepen student understanding and enrich the application of theory.
-For example: - Enabling students to build relationships to local communities and communities of practice - Offering significant opportunities for community engagement - Ability to design unique learning experiences for students connected to professional practice - Significant contributions to pedagogical changes in a discipline, for example through publication of innovative textbooks and/or teaching guides that are adopted beyond the Faculty of Medicine - Consistent engagement in pedagogical professional development (e.g. participation in workshops, seminars, conferences and/or courses on teaching and learning; keeping abreast of current pedagogical research in one's field) and the application of these activities to enhance the quality and effectiveness of one's teaching - Reflection on and assessment of new teaching practices - Conducting research on teaching and/or learning that has potential for impact beyond a single classroom - Dissemination of one's own pedagogical research (e.g., through scholarly articles or educational resources, presentations at conferences or workshops, etc.) - Active engagement in the pedagogical development of others - Delivering workshops, seminars or presentations on teaching and learning - Acting as an active and engaged teaching mentor to colleagues - Providing mentorship and establishing best practices in the management and leadership of teaching assistants and instructional team members - Significant contributions to pedagogical development in a discipline or broader education context.
-For example: - Invitations to serve as curriculum or program evaluator for another Faculty or institution - Active engagement in accreditation processes for another program, Faculty or institution - Engagement in professional teaching and learning organizations/associations or work with teaching centres
+- Significant contributions to the technological environment of teaching in a given area, for example, through the development of effective new technology or the use of new media to fullest advantage - Development of innovative and creative ways to promote students' involvement in the research process and provide opportunities for students to learn through discoverybased methods - Using one's expertise and experience to deepen student understanding and enrich the application of theory.
+For example: - Enabling students to build relationships to local communities and communities of practice - Offering significant opportunities for community engagement - Ability to design unique learning experiences for students connected to professional practice - Significant contributions to pedagogical changes in a discipline, for example through publication of innovative textbooks and/or teaching guides that are adopted beyond the Temerty Faculty of Medicine - Critical review of, and development of curriculum, teaching methods or tools to address gaps and support Equity, Diversity, Inclusion, Indigeneity, and Accessibility (EDIIA) - Consistent engagement in pedagogical professional development (e.g., participation in workshops, seminars, conferences and/or courses on teaching and learning; keeping abreast of current pedagogical research in one's field) and the application of these activities to enhance the quality and effectiveness of one's teaching - Reflection on and assessment of new teaching practices - Reflection on learnings, professional development, teaching and mentorship related to addressing EDIIA - Conducting research on teaching and/or learning that has potential for impact beyond a single classroom - Dissemination of one's own pedagogical research (e.g., through scholarly articles or educational resources, presentations at conferences or workshops, etc.) - Active engagement in the pedagogical development of others - Delivering workshops, seminars or presentations on teaching and learning - Acting as an active and engaged teaching mentor to colleagues - Providing mentorship and establishing best practices in the management and leadership of teaching assistants and instructional team members - Significant contributions to pedagogical development in a discipline or broader education context.
+For example:

-- Engagement in professional organizations and the application of this knowledge to teaching and the curriculum in one's own Faculty or beyond - Serving as a journal review or editor of pedagogical publications or as a proposal referee for pedagogical conferences - Invited national and international talks on teaching and education.
+- Invitations to serve as curriculum or program evaluator for another Faculty or institution - Active engagement in accreditation processes for another program, Faculty or institution - Engagement in professional teaching and learning organizations/associations or work with teaching centres - Engagement in professional organizations and the application of this knowledge to teaching and the curriculum in one's own Faculty or beyond - Serving as a journal review or editor of pedagogical publications or as a proposal referee for pedagogical conferences - Invited national and international talks on teaching and education